DEGREE OF UNDERSTANDING

 MATTHEW 7:12_Therefore all things whatsoever ye would that men should do to you, do ye even so to them…

-If private conversation has not resolved the problem you may need to take a couple of people with you to serve as witnesses to the conversation.
+If private conversation has not resolved the problem you may need to take a couple of people with you to serve as witnesses.
 If that doesn’t work, Jesus says for the two of you to take the matter before your church leaders.
-Let them resolve the issue.
+If the devil has a stronghold when you and the offender talk together, talk separately with the church leaders: same leaders – same conversations.
 In neither of these cases are you advised to spread the offense outside of Jesus’ set boundaries.
+(Matthew 18:16-17)

-Hopefully, a private conversation can resolve a personal offense.
+Hopefully, a private conversation, without involving others, can resolve a personal offense.
 Often offenses are unintentional.
 You don’t always know how others may perceive what you say.

 Talk about it.